DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ![Digital Publishing Range](images/05_1_rich_poor.png "Digital Publishing Range")

 ##Reader hardware
 There are many ways of viewing electronic publications.
 Portable devices such as e-readers or tablets are by far the most popular way of accessing such content.
 Smartphones are, for the purposes of electronic reading, basically miniature versions of their tablet counterparts.
+Also, large-screen smartphones (called 'phablets') have recently become quite popular, further blurring the distinction between smartphones and tablets.
 Finally there are desktop computers and laptops which can be used as e-reader devices, sometimes in combination with the physical book: particularly in the case of research publications, a digital version is often used for easy searching and copy/pasting of text selections.

 ###E-readers
 E-readers became widely known with the introduction of the Amazon Kindle in 2007.
 Standard e-readers, unlike tablets, are only suitable for reading books and are relatively inexpensive.
 An important characteristic of e-reader devices is the use of a **monochrome** display technology known as electronic paper (e-paper).
 Electronic paper is designed to mimic as closely as possible the characteristics of paper, and has a very low energy consumption in comparison with other mobile displays such as the LCD screens used on tablets.
 The current generation of e-paper is not capable of rendering complex motion, therefore animations and videos cannot be viewed on these devices.
 Also, the monochrome display means that the current generation of e-readers is mainly suitable for text-based publications, such as novels or research publications.

 Some manufacturers of e-readers also offer more expensive models, such as Amazon's Kindle Fire (and Fire HD) or Barnes & Noble's NOOK Tablet (and NOOK HD+).
 However these models are not really e-readers anymore, but full-fledged, small-sized tablets.
-Instead of e-paper, they have backlit color LCD screens, a standard feature of tablets such as Apple's **iPad** and Samsung's Galaxy Tab.
+Instead of e-paper, they have backlit color LCD screens, a standard feature of tablets such as Apple's iPad and Samsung's Galaxy Tab.
 Often these models use a version of the Android operating system, in contrast to the traditional monochrome e-readers which use their own operating system, usually derived from a version of **Linux**.
 Conversely, Samsung's Galaxy Note and Apple's iPad Mini can be seen as these tablet manufacturers' answer to the smaller-sized e-reading tablets.

 ![Strengths & Limitations](images/05_2_strengths_limitations_04.png "Strengths & Limitations.")

 ###Tablets
-The tablet market is currently dominated by two main players, Apple and Samsung. [^sales-figures-tablet] Apple uses its own operating system (**iOS**) for the iPad, while Samsung has opted for Android as the operating system for its Galaxy Tab product line.
+The tablet market is currently dominated by two main players, Apple and Samsung.[^sales-figures-tablet] Apple uses its own operating system (**iOS**) for the iPad, while Samsung has opted for Android as the operating system for its Galaxy Tab product line.
 In the Android market segment, several manufacturers offer similar hardware with variants of the Android operating system.
 There are various e-reader software applications for both iOS and Android.
 We will review the most important of these in the [reader software](#reader-software) section below.

 For viewing arts and design publications, tablets with color LCD screens are far more suitable than e-readers with monochrome e-paper displays.
 The color fidelity of the newest tablet displays offered by Apple and Samsung is comparable to that of professional **monitors** used by photographers and graphic designers.
 However, the tablet's color screen also has some serious drawbacks: backlit LCD screens cause a great deal more eye fatigue than either printed paper or e-paper, while viewing outdoors greatly diminishes image quality.
 Another issue with tablets is battery life: though newer models continue to provide significant improvements, their relatively large power consumption means they are still no competition in this respect for e-readers, which boast an average battery life of up to several weeks.

 ###Smartphones
 For the purposes of viewing electronic publications, smartphones can be considered broadly similar to tablets, though the screen sizes are of course smaller (and also smaller than those of e-readers).
-Therefore we have clustered them here together with tablet devices. [^sales-figures-phone]
+Therefore we have clustered them here together with tablet devices.[^sales-figures-phone]

 ###PCs/laptops
 Though ebooks can certainly be read on a laptop or personal computer, this may be ergonomically less natural for the user than reading on a handheld device.
 The drawbacks of increased eye fatigue and limited battery life are the same as with tablets.